 Top 12 Things You Didn’t Know About the World Food Programme

-As the leaves start to fall and we enter the last months of 2021, we’re looking back at some of the United Nations World Food Programme’s (WFP) greatest accomplishments in 2020, including picking up the Nobel Peace Prize.
 We’re the world’s largest humanitarian organization — working with U.N. sister agencies, other partners and donors — to deliver lifesaving food to the planet’s most vulnerable people.
-If you didn’t know us before, here are a few facts about the U.N.
-World Food Programme that might surprise you:
+If you didn’t know us before, here are a few facts about the United Nations World Food Programme that might surprise you:

 1.)
 The U.N.
-World Food Programme is the 2020 Nobel Peace Prize Laureate and the world’s largest humanitarian agency, assisting over 100 million people in 84 countries.
+World Food Programme is the 2020 Nobel Peace Prize Laureate and the world’s largest humanitarian agency, assisting over 100 million people in 120 countries and territories.

 2.)
 Each day The U.N.
 World Food Programme has up to 5,600 trucks, 30 ships and 100 planes on the move, delivering food and other assistance in some of the most remote and challenging parts of the world.